pseudo-code/hbase-gui/README.md

 # Requirtments
 * JDK 1.8 or a higher version
-* Maven is sugested, or you can dowanload apache hbase-client-1.2.0.jar and add to the java build path.
+* Maven is sugested, however you can dowanload apache hbase-client-1.2.0.jar youself and add it to the java build path.

 # Run